 We gave ourselves 2 full days to explore the Flinders Chase National Park.
 Honestly, we could have done with a full extra day, as there are walks and activities we did not have time for.
 But, 2 full days is more than a lot of people who rush through.

-Entry Fee to Flinders Chase NP – 1 or 2 day entry pass is available.
+Entry Fee to Flinders Chase National Park – 1 or 2 day entry pass is available.
 If you are planning on visiting 2 days in a row then it’s cheaper to buy the 2 day pass.
 Details here.

 Things to do include –